sdrfnord/Snoopy/README.md

         [?]
 Help

 1. Creating drone packs

    Option [3] in the menu will allow you to create client side 'packs' for your Drone devices.
 Each Drone gets its own OpenVPN and SSH keys, DHCP ranges, and routing tables.
 You will be provided with a download URL per Drone device.
 Make sure your server and drone have their time set correctly or the VPN connection will not establish.

 2. Installing and Running Snoopy on the Drone

    You may have up to 100 drones (if you want more, check the source or email me, there's no actual limitation).
 Installation consists of downloading the configuration pack from the previous step, and running the relevant setup script.
 For the Nokia N900 an icon will be placed on your Desktop. e.g.:

         haxor@drone001# wget http://snoopy-server.com/secretdir/drone001.tar.gz
         haxor@drone001# tar xzvf drone001.tar.gz
         haxor@drone001# cd snoopy && ./setup_n900.sh

 3. Looking up SSID Locations

-Create an account on www.wigle.net, and set your credentials via 'Configure server options'
+   Create an account on [Wigle][], and set your credentials via 'Configure server options'.

 4. Web Interface

-You can access the web inteface via http://your-snoopy-server:5000/.
+   You can access the web interface via http://your-snoopy-server.com:5000/.
 You can write your own plugins to traverse and display data.
 Walter's made is easy for you (check the appendix to this document).

 5. Exploring Data with Maltego

    In the Snoopy server menu go to 'Configure Server Options' > 'Maltego'.
 Here you will see URLs for downloading Snoopy entities, machines, and URLs for transforms.
 In order to use Maltego transforms you will need to:
      - Add Snoopy entities to Maltego
      - Create an account on http://cetas.paterva.com/TDS/
      - Login to cetas.paterva.com/TDS/